dejwk/roo_display/doc/programming_guide.md

 ![img36](images/img36.png)

 Note that even though we only drew three colors explicitly (cyan, magenta, and yellow), the picture correctly captured also the implicit 'blended' colors.
 All we needed to do is to anticipate and declare them in the palette.
 This works because `roo_display` internally uses ARGB consistently.
 The drawables aren't bothered with palettes and color modes.
-THe conversion from ARGB to the indexed colors is performed late, in the Offscreen itself, using a hashmap embedded in the 'ReadWrite' palette.
+THe conversion from ARGB to the indexed colors is performed late, in the `Offscreen` itself, using a hashmap embedded in the 'read-write' palette.

 If you do try to draw a color that is not in the palette, the first color of the palette is used as a replacement.